percona/k8spg-docs/docs/kubernetes.md

 3. Deploy the operator with the following command:

     ``` {.bash data-prompt="$" }
-    $ kubectl apply -f deploy/bundle.yaml
+    $ kubectl apply --server-side  -f deploy/bundle.yaml
     ```

 4. After the operator is started Percona Distribution for PostgreSQL can be created at any time with the following command:

     ``` {.bash data-prompt="$" }
     $ kubectl apply -f deploy/cr.yaml
     ```

     Creation process will take some time.
-The process is over when both operator and replica set pod have reached their Running status:
+The process is over when both Operator and replica set Pods have reached their Running status:

     ``` {.bash data-prompt="$" }
     $ kubectl get pods